h0tk3y/k-new-mpp-samples/README.md

 * `foo` should set `languageVersion` and `apiVersion` no less than those of `bar`
 * `foo` should enable all **unstable** language features that `bar` enabled (but there's no such requirement for bugfix features)

+To ensure consistency between source sets added to a compilation, additional checks are made as if those depended on the compilation's default source set.

 ## Publishing and MPP library dependencies